Saskia van de Gevel

 Marc D. Abrams, Saskia L. van de Gevel, Ryan C. Dodson, and Carolyn A. Copenheaver.
 2000.
 The dendroecology and climate impacts for old-growth white pine and hemlock on the extreme slopes of the Berkshire Hills, Massachusetts.
 Canadian Journal of Botany 78: 851–861.

-Tree‑Ring Analysis of Industrial Archaeological Sites in the Chattahoochee River.
+Historic Preservation Contract, 2012.
+Tree-Ring Analysis of Industrial Archaeological Sites in the Chattahoochee River.
 Southern Research, Historic Preservation Consultants, Inc., 2012-2013.
-Peter T. Soulé and Saskia L. van de Gevel (CO-PIs). $2,617 (external contract).
+Peter T. Soulé and Saskia L. van de Gevel (CO-PIs). $2,617.

 Graduate Research Associate Mentoring (GRAM) Award, 2011-2013.
 Cratis D. Williams Graduate School and Office of Research and Sponsored Programs, Appalachian State University, $20,000.